Panetta seeks closer Sino-U.S. ties as China military expands

 “We’re not there yet in terms of where we’d like to be in our military-to-military relationship, but visits like the one that Secretary Panetta is going to have ... sustain the forward progress that we’ve been able to make over the past several months.”

-U.S. defense officials pressed for a restoration of military-to-military ties with China due to concerns about the direction of Beijing’s military modernization efforts, including development of anti-ship missiles, stealth aircraft and its first aircraft carrier.
+U.S. defense officials pressed for a restoration of military-to-military ties with China because of concerns about the direction of Beijing’s military modernization efforts, including anti-ship missiles, stealth aircraft and its first aircraft carrier.

 Many of the weapons worry U.S. military leaders because they appear to be aimed at countering U.S. strengths and denying U.S. access to waterways in the region.